Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

  ---

 #### Project Goals
 There are currently an estimated 13.7 million active tabletop Dungeons & Dragons players worldwide.
 Since the inception of D&D in 1974, that number has continued to grow.
-And with D&D becoming more mainstream, projections are that the number of D&D players will continue to rise.
+With D&D becoming more mainstream, projections are that the number of D&D players will continue to rise.

-This project aims to create a site where D&D players can purchase posters, get their own unique one made and a community can form via the blogs for people who love the game.
+This project aims to create a site where D&D players can purchase artwork posters, get their own unique character made as one and a community can form via the blogs for people who love the game and love drawing.

 #### Developer Goals
 The developer's goal was to make a Full Stack Frameworks Django project for portfolio purposes.